Hearty welcome to aspirants of CSIR NET, GATE & SET exams.

 * How do I purchase CSIR NET chemical sciences study material?

 You can pay me by remitting the requisite amount into my bank account either at your nearest branch or through NEFT.
-You will get the downloading links to study material immediately after confirmation of your deposition into my account.
-It may take just few minutes to few hours, though not always, to get the softcopy of study material depending on the method of payment, time taken for the bank to transfer the funds and the time taken for confirmation from my side.
+You will get the downloading links to study material immediately after confirmation of payment into my account.
+It may take just few minutes to few hours, though not always, to get the softcopy of study material depending on the method of payment, time taken for the realization of transaction.
 You should inform me the details of payment immediately so that I can process your order quickly.
 For more details you can mail me at:

 * Do you send hardcopy of CSIR UGC NET study material to my address?